suryapratap/date-time-picker/README.md

 Angular Date Time Picker
 ========================

-**Angular date time picker - Angular reusable UI component** **This package supports Angular 9+ / Angular 10**
+**Angular date time picker - Angular reusable UI component** **This package supports Angular 11**

 Breaking Changes
 -------
  - The date/time picker has been updated to support Angular 11, as well as compilation using Ivy.
- - If you need Ng8 support, please stick with: https://github.com/DanielYKPan/date-time-picker
+ - Droping moment in favor of dayjs

 Description
 -------